jacance/pandas-challenge/README.md

 # pandas-challenge

-This report analyzes user and purchase data of Heroes of Pymoli, a fictional free-to-play game.
-The report includes:
+This Jupyter Notebook utilizes Pandas to analyze user and purchase data of Heroes of Pymoli, a fictional free-to-play videogame.
+The analysis of purchase_data.csv includes:

 	- Player Count
 	- Purchasing Analysis (Total)